 Why?
 Well, the central purpose of European colonialism was to benefit and enrich Europeans.
 Acemoglu, Johnson, and Robinson propose that created different incentives for European powers in richer and poorer colonized lands.
 In richer places, they built governments whose task was to steal wealth and resources and send them to Europe, shattering the foundations of local prosperity.
 In poorer places, they actually built European settler communities, protecting economically useful institutions like private property rights in order to make these communities do well.
 In both previously poor and previously rich places, these colonial institutions altered the trajectory of their development down to the present day.

 The Acemoglu/Johnson/Robinson theory is quite controversial.
-Different scholars contest the very idea that a reversal of fortunes even happened.
-That makes sense, given colonialism's immense influence on both colonized and colonizing societies, isolating variables for controlled studies is really hard.
+Other scholars contest the very idea that a reversal of fortunes even happened.
+That makes sense: given colonialism's immense influence on both colonized and colonizing societies, isolating variables for controlled studies is really hard.
 There's also a time-span problem: tracking the consistent influence of one variable across hundreds of years can be tricky.

 That's, in a way, the point.
 Colonialism's influence was so immense that we're only just beginning to figure out how to properly measure it.